jwattspdl/adusa-digital-architecture/project-documentation/Readme.md

 ## Overview

-[Provide a brief description of the microservice, its purpose, and its main functionalities.]
+[Provide a brief description of the microservice.]
+[This description must include]
+[1.
+The microservice's purpose]
+[2.
+The microservice's main functionalities]
+[3.
+The OpCo or OpCos for which the microservice is intended, (Typically, this is all OpCos as the microservice is intended to be shared across the enterprise.)]

 ## Table of Contents